CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

  "b.dll": ["a", "b", "c"]}
 {"c.dll": ["x", "y", "z"]}
 ```
 in the case, keys `["a.dll","b.dll","c.dll"]` are actually values (names of libraries), and arrays are values as well.
 The dictionary therefore contain an array.
-If this case is detected, it is suggested to use `ExtractKeyAsField`, which interprests the above JSON as
+If this case is detected, it is suggested to use `ExtractKeyAsField`, which interprets the above JSON as
 ```
 [{key = "a.dll",
   field = ["f", "g", "h"]},